 The store moved into the City National and Merlo Buildings at 200 and 202 North Park Avenue.
 Bill changed the name of the store to "Baldwin Piano & Organ Center."

 After having served many purposes over the years as retail space, doctors and dentists offices, as well as a nursing home, the then vacant Dell’Era building became victim of an arson attack.

 Bill acquired the Dell’Era building two years after the fire in 1991, and renovated the building for more showroom and storage space.

-The store suffered a tragic loss with the passing of Bill.
+The store suffered a tragic loss with the passing of Bill (pictured below).
 Shortly after his passing, the store resumed normal operation under the direction of his business partner, Bruce Steh, who had been with the store since 1976.

-Now, celebrating it’s 75th year in business, Baldwin Piano & Organ Center remains the central location in the Midwest for new and pre-owned pianos, digital pianos, and organs.
+Now, after celebrating 80+ years in business, Baldwin Piano & Organ Center remains the central location in the Midwest for new and pre-owned pianos, digital pianos, and organs and sheet music.